Callaway Big Bertha B21 Driver Review

-It was one of the most innovative pieces of equipment at the time with it’s stainless steel construction (compared to the majority of other drivers which still had persimmon wood heads.)
+It was one of the most innovative pieces of equipment at the time with its stainless steel construction (compared to the majority of other drivers which still had persimmon wood heads.)
 It was also significantly bigger than other clubs at the time, coming in at 190cc.
 The Big Bertha line has continued for almost 30 years, with the newest release being the Big Bertha B21, debuting in 2020.

-Callaway's Two New Drivers in 2020: Big Bertha B21 and Mavrik
+Callaway's Big Bertha B21 and Mavrik

-In 2020, Callaway released new versions of two of it's drivers - the Big Bertha B21 and the Mavrik.
+In 2020, Callaway released new versions of two of its drivers - the Big Bertha B21 and the Mavrik.
 The Mavrik was the new and improved version of the Epic Flash, which hit the market in 2019 and became one of Callaway’s most popular clubs.

-Explosive Feel, Good Design and Familiar Technology
+Explosive Feel, Good Design, Familiar Technology

-Callaway is known for producing good looking clubs, and the Big Bertha B21 is no exception.
+Callaway is known for producing good-looking clubs, and the Big Bertha B21 is no exception.
 The blue carbon fiber is consistent with the rest of the B21 woods.
 The clubhead has a triangular crown shape and a strong offset.
 The club feels light yet solid at impact with a crisp sound and an explosive feel.

 The B21 has an SS21 Flash Face, compared to the SS20 Flash Face on the Mavrik Driver.
 It's a continual refinement of the same technology.
-The Big Bertha B21 and the Mavrik share the familiar A.I. designed Flash Face and jailbreak technology to maximize ball speed, the T2C carbon crown to improve forgiveness and an ultra-low CG for maximum distance.
+The Big Bertha B21 and the Mavrik share the familiar A.I. designed Flash Face and jailbreak technology to maximize ball speed, the T2C carbon crown to improve forgiveness, and an ultra-low CG for maximum distance.

 Is the Big Bertha B21 or MAVRIK MAX More Forgiving?

-One of the best known features of Callaway drivers is their forgiveness.
-As Callaway has increased use of Artificial Intelligence (A.I.) and machine learning, their drivers have only become more forgiving - especially in the last couple of years.
+One of the best-known features of Callaway drivers is their forgiveness.
+As Callaway has increased the use of Artificial Intelligence (A.I.) and machine learning, their drivers have only become more forgiving - especially in the last couple of years.
 Out of the Epic Flash, Mavrik and Big Bertha, here is where each driver stands.
 The Epic Flash is the least forgiving of the bunch and the Mavrik MAX is the most.